mplatvoet/kovenant/docs/docs/api/core_config.md

         }
     }

+    callbackContext {
-    //Specify a new callback dispatcher.
+        // Specify a new callback dispatcher.
-    //this dispatcher is responsible for
+        // this dispatcher is responsible for
-    //callbacks like success, fail and always.
+        // callbacks like success, fail and always.
-    //it is expected that these callback do
+        // it is expected that these callback do
-    //very little work and never block
+        // very little work and never block dispatcher {
-    callbackContext.dispatcher = buildDispatcher {
             name = "Tank"
             numberOfThreads = 1
         }
         // route internal errors when invoking
-    //callbacks.
+        // callbacks.
 This is also the place to
-    //route this to a preferred logging
+        // route this to a preferred logging
-    //framework
+        // framework
-    callbackContext.errorHandler =
+        errorHandler =
-            fun (e: Exception): Unit
+                fun(e: Exception)
                         = e.printStackTrace(System.err)
+    }

     // when promises are being resolved
     // multiple time, which is misuse of